Sheila-Ha/Regex/gist-template.md

 # Regex Tutorial

-This is a simple tutorial of what Regex is and how it can be used as a tool for developers.
+This is a simple tutorial of what Regex is and how it can be used as a tool for developers for Validating Email Addresses.

 ## Table of Contents